General Program Information

 Web address: https://www.etsu.edu/mcom

-This program’s interdisciplinary approach is built around faculty mentoring providing students the opportunity to build their own unique program around their expected career outcomes.
-Additional collaborative graduate programs can be found in psychology, digital media, art, film, computing, literature and language, and others.
+The program’s interdisciplinary approach is built on a faculty mentoring foundation that provides students the opportunity to build their own unique program regarding their own desired professional outcomes.

 Program Admission Requirements